 Cathay Pacific exclusively has first class on Boeing 777-300ERs.
 First class has just six seats, in a 1-1-1 configuration.
 While the seats aren’t fully enclosed, they’re angled away from the aisle and sufficiently spacious so that there’s no need for them to be.
 It makes the product feel less claustrophobic, which I appreciate.

-Cathay Pacific has one of the most comfortable beds in the sky.
-The bed is wide, and in the past couple of years the bedding has been improved considerably.
+Cathay Pacific has one of the most comfortable beds in the sky — the bed is wide, and the bedding is some of the best out there.

 I also love the ability to dine face-to-face with a companion.
 Caviar and good champagne at 37,000 feet is a heck of a date night.
 I also appreciate that Cathay Pacific offers a full meal service even on departures in the middle of the night.